lowjungxuan98/Project_Management_App/README.md

 # Project Management App Setup Guide

-Welcome to your Project Management App setup guide!
-This document will help you set up the database, manage common errors, and configure AWS.
-Follow each section carefully for a smooth project setup.
+Welcome to the Project Management App setup guide!
+This document will guide you through setting up the database, managing common errors, configuring AWS, and deploying the app on an EC2 instance.
+Follow each section carefully for a successful project setup.

 ---